A simple to use, adaptable tool used to assess brain

 settings.

-250 million children under 5 are at risk of sub-optimal development, due to factors such as extreme poverty and stunting.
-Not only that but globally, 85% of children with disabilities are living in resource-poor settings (ECD Lancet Series, 2016).
+250 million children under 5 are at risk of sub-optimal development due to factors such as extreme poverty and stunting.
+Furthermore, 85% of children with disabilities are living in resource-poor settings (ECD Lancet Series, 2016).

 In the meantime, please join the Linkedin and Twitter